gracedorgan/google-vision-test-api/README.md

 ## Deployment

-Can be deployed to heroku.
+This is deployed to heroku [here](https://google-vision-test-api.herokuapp.com/)

 ## Authors
 * Grace Dorgan '21